Peta0228/DEND_Data-Warehouse-with-AWS-Redshift/README.md

 <p>The purpose of this database is to provide foundations for analyzing user acitivies in Sparkify's new music streaming app, and hence the database is optimized for song play analysis.</p>

-<p>A dataware house is created in AWS Redhsift, and data are pipelined from AWS S3.
+<p>A data warehouse is created in AWS Redhsift, and data are pipelined from AWS S3.
 Before the pipeline can be ran, data modeling was created and testified in Redshift.</p>

 # Database schema design and ETL pipeline